Northern Map Turtle

 Diet: Omnivorous; mainly snails, crayfish, insects, dead fish, and some aquatic plants.

 Breeding information: Adults breed in deep water during the spring and fall.
 Females excavate nest sites in open, well-drained areas such as sand bars or edges of fields and deposit 6-20 eggs.
-Incubation time lasts from 50-70 days resulting in hatching usually in the fall.
-Nest temperature determines the sexes of the young.
+Incubation time lasts from 50 to 70 days, resulting in hatching usually in the fall.
+Nest temperature determines the sex of the young.

 Best places to see in Tennessee: On fallen trees or logs in the Tennessee or Cumberland Rivers.